EdenExperiments/Gyoshin-The-Raid-Planner/README.md

 !Runs, used to retrieve all runs planned on a specific date example use: !Runs 01-08-2021

-!Reschedule, used to reschedule the run to another date example use:\n !Reschedule TestRaid !DateTime 04-08-2021 19:00 !NewDateTime 10-08-2021 19:00 (only the organizer of the run is allowed to reschedule)
+!Reschedule, used to reschedule the run to another date example use: !Reschedule TestRaid !DateTime 04-08-2021 19:00 !NewDateTime 10-08-2021 19:00 (only the organizer of the run is allowed to reschedule)

 !ChangeRole, used to change the role you signed up as for the run example use: !ChangeRole TestRaid !DateTime 01-08-2021 19:00 !Role Tank